aniketbiswas21/profanity-filter-chrome-extension/README.md

 - Get a detailed report of all the explicit words.
 - Add/Remove words to the whitelist and blacklist.
 - Customizable placeholder.
+- User settings sync across different devices using the same gmail account(if enabled).

 <!-- GETTING STARTED -->